-When I am done, I burn the paper while forgiving myself for any perceived imperfections and send any lingering shame up with the smoke into the crisp night’s sky.
+When I am done, I burn the paper while forgiving myself for any perceived imperfections and send any lingering shame up with the smoke into the crisp night sky.

-So it was really no surprise this week when I turned the page of the Heart of the Visionary book to the next exercise and found a blank page titled:
+So, it was really no surprise this week when I turned the page of a book I’ve been working through and the next exercise is a blank page titled:

 Beliefs I am Giving Up About Myself (you probably don’t need instructions for this one).

 It’s a page to write down the traits or habits that are holding you back.
 We can’t change what we don’t acknowledge.

 To give you an idea of what beliefs/traits you may want to look at, check out the 25 most common characteristics of entrepreneurs (Source: Ultimate Home Based Business Handbook) and think about the opposite characteristic.
 See if you need to give up a way of doing, or being, in your dream life.

 1. Do a dream /business that you enjoy.

 2. Take your dream /what you do seriously. (<<— this is a biggy for a lot of writers/creatives)

 3. Plan everything.

 4. Manage money wisely.